LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>11</sup> By this I know that thou favourest me, because mine enemy doth not triumph over me.
 <sup>12</sup> And as for me, thou upholdest me in mine integrity, and settest me before thy face for ever.
 <sup>13</sup> Blessed [be] the LORD God of Israel from everlasting, and to everlasting.
 Amen, and Amen.

 ## Chapter 42

-<sup>1</sup> «To the chief Musician, Maschil, for the sons of Korah.» As the hart panteth after the water brooks, so panteth my soul after thee, O God.
+> _To the chief Musician, Maschil, for the sons of Korah._

+<sup>1</sup> As the hart panteth after the water brooks, so panteth my soul after thee, O God.
 <sup>2</sup> My soul thirsteth for God, for the living God: when shall I come and appear before God?
 <sup>3</sup> My tears have been my meat day and night, while they continually say unto me, Where [is] thy God?
 <sup>4</sup> When I remember these [things], I pour out my soul in me: for I had gone with the multitude, I went with them to the house of God, with the voice of joy and praise, with a multitude that kept holyday.